firatbatar/My-Reddit-Data-DS/README.md

 ## Motivation

 While thinking about a project I thought I might analyze my interaction with the outside world which is done mostly through social media.
 Since Reddit is my primary social media platform, I decided to go with that.
 The motivation of this analysis is to gain a deeper understanding of my own Reddit usage patterns.
-By analyzing the subreddits I'm subscribed to, when I am active on Reddit, and my engagement with posts and comments, I aim to gain insights into my online behavior and interests.
+By analyzing the subreddits I am subscribed to, when I am active on Reddit, and my engagement with posts and comments, I aim to gain insights into my online behavior and interests.

 ### Tools